 Short name Month's value (April- November cumulative) Comment - explanation of current performance, actions to improve performance and anticipated future performance

 Score against 10 BCS crimes; Theft of Vehicle, theft from vehicle, vehicle interference, domestic burglary, theft of cycle, theft from person, criminal damage, common assault, wounding's, robbery.
-[Cumulative] Rationale for plen resid bord actic and help Com and place com Deca Thef Burg Crim A slight increase in burglaries in a dwelling has been identified, there has been plenty of community engagement and the use of social media to remind residents on how to secure their properties.
+[Cumulative] Rationale for A slight increase in burglaries in a dwelling has been identified, there has been plenty of community engagement and the use of social media to remind residents on how to secure their properties.
 ASB remains steady in the borough, an anti-social partnership meeting was hosted to discuss and allocate actions to reduce areas of vulnerability and risk.
 A rise in motorcycle nuisance and youth nuisance was noted, targeted actions including two dispersal orders helped to reduce impact.
 January also welcomed the new Southend District Commander, DCI Neil Pudney.
 Partnership meetings took place with the public and retail units.
 In addition a partnership meeting with the PCC office took place.
 To ensure a wider contribution to reducing crime and disorder, a community safety accredited scheme morning was held with partners.
 December BCS Breakdown: Theft of a vehicle - 4%; Theft from a vehicle - 7%; Vehicle interference - 1%; Burglary in a dwelling - 8%; Bicycle Theft - 4%; Theft from the person -2%; Criminal damage (exc 59) - 17%; HMIC Violence without injury - 35%; Wounding (Serious or Other) - 19%; Personal Robbery - 2%.
 Latest Performance Available

 Measures inclusion

-10 BCS crimes Provides a broad indication of the level of oroad Indication of the level of the crime in the corough, is a familiar operformance measure and seasy to Individual Components of 10 BCS Comparator Crime Athena (December 2017) Essex Police Performance Summary Offences (Rolling 12 months to December 2017)
+10 BCS crimes Provides a broad indication of the level of ad cation of level of ne in the ough, is a iliar formance Individual Components of 10 BCS Comparator Crime Athena (December 2017) Essex Police Performance Summary Offences (Rolling 12 months to December 2017)

 crime in the borough, is a 10 BCS Crimes - total 6669

-performance Theft of a vehicle 26 362
+familiar performance measure and Theft of a vehicle 26 362

 is easy to benchmark.
+Theft from Vehicle 41 688

 Vehicle Interference 17 153

 Burglary in a dwelling 76 682

 Bicycle theft 27 402

 Theft from the person 24 231

-172 1783
+Criminal Damage (exc 59) 172 1783

 Violence Without Injury 328 2150

-1790
+Wounding (Serious or Other) 141 1790